10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 A discount rate of 24% was utilized in estimating the fair value of these three intangible assets.

-The pro forma impact of the HLA Data Systems acquisition is not material, and the results of operations of the acquisition have been included in the Company’s condensed consolidated statements of operations from the respective acquisition date.
+The pro forma impact of the HLA Data Systems acquisition is not material, and the results of operations of the acquisition has been included in the Company’s condensed consolidated statements of operations from the acquisition date.

 MediGO